 2022 transaction costs and macromarket conditions drove a revaluation loss in 2022 being the key contributor to the -9.1% total accounting return.
-However, we remain committed to targeting a return of at least 10.0% per annum by continuing to implement our strategy set out below.
+However, we remain committed to targeting a return of at least 10.0% per annum by continuing to implement our strategy set out over the next two pages.